Leadership Strategy Traps: The Top 2 to Avoid

 1. The Business Strategy Is Too Broad and Too Vague

-The most common leadership strategy trap is creating a strategy that is too broad and too vague.
-Strategies should not be wishful thinking.
-You can’t do everything well or be all things to all people.
+The most common leadership strategy trap is creating a plan that is overly broad and vague.
+Strategies should never be wishful thinking.
+Leaders and companies cannot do everything well or be all things to all people.

 2. The Business Strategy Is Not Actionable

-The second most common leadership strategy trap is creating a strategy that is not actionable.
-A strategic plan is no good unless there are clear action steps that lead to the desired end state.
-Every employee should understand the fundamental strategic purpose, the plan, and what they need to do to accomplish their piece of the plan over the next 90 days.
+The second most common leadership strategy trap is crafting a strategy that cannot be acted upon.
+A plan is only valuable if it includes clear steps that move the organization toward its desired outcomes.
+Every employee must understand the core strategic purpose, the plan itself, and precisely what they need to do over the next 90 days to contribute to its success.

 The Bottom Line